iishu/SQL-Commands/README.md

 Comparison Operators: =,!=,>,<.>=,<=

-Logical OPerators: AND, OR , IN BETWEEN , ALL, LIKE, ANY
+Logical Operators: AND, OR , IN BETWEEN , ALL, LIKE, ANY

 Bitwise Operators: &, ||

+## BTEWEEN OPERATOR

+SELECT * FROM student WHERE marks BETWEEN 80 and 90;